ifad/clammit/README.md

 This will return a simple file upload page, to test sending requests to Clammit.
 These pages are located in the testing/ sub-directory.

-## Resources
+## Web app

-In the resources/ directory is a simple Sinatra server to act as the application (for testing purposes).
+In the web/ directory is a simple Sinatra server to act as the application (for testing purposes).

 ## Tests